 The more electricity you want to offset, the more solar panels you will need.
 Solar panels require a lot of space on a home’s roof, and some roofs are not large enough to fit the number of solar panels necessary to offset your electricity consumption.
 An alternative is to install some of the solar panels in your backyard as a ground-mounted system, but this can typically be expensive because it could require trenching.
 If you don’t have the space for all the panels you wanted, you can install a fewer number of solar panels to help offset your utility costs.
 This will ensure that you can stay on a lower-tiered electricity rate.
 The price of energy increases as more energy is used during a billing cycle, and a small system can help ensure you stay in the cheaper electricity tier.

-Mitigate the disadvantages of solar energy by working with a solar company that provides end-to-end services, from solar design to solar removal and disposal.
-An experienced solar energy technician who does more than just solar installation can help ensure that the work that is being done considers the most significant disadvantages of solar energy.
+Mitigate the disadvantages of solar energy by working with a solar company that provides end-to-end services.
+From solar design to solar removal and disposal.
+An experienced solar energy technician who does more than just solar installation can help ensure that the work properly.
+And that is being done while considering the most significant disadvantages of solar energy.
 We take extraordinary steps to properly inspect your roof, design your solar panel layout, and solar removal.
 This will help you ensure that you have a great experience going solar and save money on future electricity bills.

 Are you interested in a home energy audit or installing solar for your home?
 Call Forme Solar Electric at (714) 694-2262 and get started today!